Loitering: Prohibition and history

 While not being a crime by itself, loitering has historically been treated as an inherent preceding offense to other forms of public crime and disorder, such as prostitution, begging, public drunkenness, dealing in stolen goods, drug dealing, scams, organized crime, robbery, harassment/mobbing, etc.

 Loitering provides a lesser offence that can be used by police to confront and deter suspect individuals from lingering in a high-crime area, especially when criminal intent is suspected but not observed.

 Local areas vary on the degree to which police are empowered to arrest or disperse loiterers; limitations on their power are sometimes made over concerns regarding racial profiling and unnecessary use of police force.
-The offence remains highly subjective.
+The offense remains highly subjective.

 Australia

 Police officers can generally issue 'move on' directions to prevent loitering in a public place, but only based on a reasonable suspicion of the following (varying by jurisdiction):